Otto Weininger: Life

-In 1902 Weininger went to Bayreuth, where he witnessed a performance of Richard Wagner's Parsifal, which left him deeply impressed.
-Via Dresden and Copenhagen he made his way to Christiania (Oslo), where he saw for the first time Henrik Ibsen's liberation drama Peer Gynt on stage.
-Upon his return to Vienna Weininger suffered from fits of deep depression.
+In 1902 Weininger went to Bayreuth, where he witnessed a performance of Richard Wagner's Parsifal, which impressed him deeply.
+Via Dresden and Copenhagen he made his way to Christiania (Oslo), where he saw for the first time Henrik Ibsen's Peer Gynt on stage.
+Upon his return to Vienna, Weininger suffered from fits of deep depression.
 The decision to take his own life gradually took shape; after a long discussion with his friend Artur Gerber, however, Weininger realized that "it is not yet time".

 In June 1903, after months of concentrated work, his book Sex and Character: A Fundamental Investigation – an attempt "to place sex relations in a new and decisive light" – was published by the Vienna publishers Braumüller & Co.
 The book contained his thesis to which three vital chapters were added: (XII) "The Nature of Woman and her Relation to the Universe", (XIII) "Judaism", (XIV) "Women and Humanity".

-Although the book was not negatively received, it did not create the expected stir.
+Although the book's reception was not negative, it did not create the expected stir.
 Weininger was attacked by Paul Julius Möbius, professor in Leipzig and author of the book On the Physiological Deficiency of Women and was accused of plagiarizing.
 Deeply disappointed and seemingly depressed, Weininger left for Italy.

-Back in Vienna he spent his last five days with his parents.
-On 3 October he took a room in the house at Schwarzspanierstraße 15, where Ludwig van Beethoven had died.
+Back in Vienna, he spent his last five days with his parents.
+On 3 October, he took a room in the house at Schwarzspanierstraße 15, where Ludwig van Beethoven had died.
 He told the landlady that he was not to be disturbed before morning, since he planned to work and then to go to bed late.
 That night he wrote two letters, one to his father and the other to his brother Richard, telling them that he was going to shoot himself.

-On 4 October Weininger was found mortally wounded, having shot himself in the chest.
+On 4 October, Weininger was found mortally wounded, having shot himself in the chest.
 He died in the Wiener Allgemeines Krankenhaus (Vienna General Hospital) and was buried in the Matzleinsdorf Protestant Cemetery in Vienna.